walkingriver/a4b/book-text/01-intro-to-typescript.md

 console.log(sentence);

-// Outputs:
+// Output:
 "Hello, my name is Bob Bobbington.

 I'll be 38 years old next month."
 ```

-It is interesting to see how a template string is represented in modern JavaScript: it's the same thing!
+It is interesting to see how a template string is represented in modern JavaScript: it’s the same thing!
 With older versions of JavaScript it would have been converted into an old-fashioned string assignment with the expected concatenations.

-# Arrays
+## Arrays

 TypeScript supports arrays.
 Here we are creating list as an array of numbers, as indicated by the square brackets following the type.
 This was not necessary, of course, as the value on the right side of the equal sign clearly indicates that it is an array of numbers.
 Most of the time, you only want to set the type explicitly if you are not also providing a value at the same time.